 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Rockwell Automation, Inc. (ROK) and Teradyne, Inc. (TER) based on their recent performance metrics.
+The following table outlines the strengths and weaknesses of Rockwell Automation, Inc. (ROK) and Teradyne, Inc. (TER) to help you assess their potential as investment opportunities.

 |---|---|---|